mykola-zalizniak/BotBrowser/profiles/PROFILE_CONFIGS.md

 For Academic and Authorized Testing Environments.

-This guide explains BotBrowser’s fingerprint‑customization system for controlled testing.
-Configure synthetic profiles and use dynamic CLI overrides for authorized compatibility testing.
+This guide explains BotBrowser's fingerprint‑customization system that prevents tracking system fingerprint collection.
+Configure synthetic profiles and use dynamic CLI overrides for authorized privacy testing.

 ⚠️ **Usage Policy:** This configuration system is designed for academic study, security analysis, and authorized testing only.
 Use in compliance with institutional policies and applicable laws.